plantuml/remotejvm/README.md

 In the current example, the call to the remote ``Worker`` is done synchronously.
 Using ``Future`` interface, we have ideas for providing asynchronous calls.

-Questions:

-1. Does it sound usefull to you ?

-2. Does something like this already exist ?

 ### Notes about ANT

 ANT is only used to launch JVM : this is the best portable way to launch JVM from Java.